Indeece/Indeece/README.md

 ---

 💻 I’m passionate about learning new technologies and building reliable, scalable, and secure backend systems.
-I enjoy working with microservices and integrating AI—like for supporting chatbots and automating tasks—to create smarter, more efficient solutions.
+I enjoy working with microservices and integrating AI

 ---